pmendes/COVID19/README.md

 1. A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).

 2. The SIDARTHE model of the Italian epidemic.
 This was described in a [preprint](https://arxiv.org/abs/2003.09861) by Giordano et al. (with the COVID19 IRCCS San Matteo Pavia Task Force).
+This model allows distinction between detected and undetected cases and is calibrated for the Italian epidemic.
+The current implemtentation does not completely replicate the paper, though qualitatively all results are similar.

 ## Licenses